-Rachel has degrees and qualifications from Durham University, Oxford University, South Bank University and the University of Bradford.
+Rachel has degrees and qualifications from the University of Bradford, Durham University, South Bank University and Oxford University.

 Andrew joined the University in September 2013 as the Dean of the School of Journalism and Communication.
 In 2014 he was appointed to the position of Executive Dean as the University restructured into Faculties.
-He then led the Faculty of Culture and the Creative Industries for four years; in that time it won the Times Higher Education Award for Excellence and Innovation in the Arts and Professor Lubaina Himid MBE won the prestigious Turner Prize among other highlights.
+He then led the Faculty of Culture and the Creative Industries for four years; in that time it won the Times Higher Education Award for Excellence and Innovation in the Arts and Professor Lubaina Himid CBE won the prestigious Turner Prize among other highlights.
 In March 2018 Andrew was promoted to a new Pro Vice-Chancellor role to provide strategic cross-institutional leadership and vision for the digital and creative industries, overseeing the Faculty of Culture and the Creative Industries and the Faculty of Science and Technology.

 Prior to working at the University of Central Lancashire, Andrew worked in the broadcast industry and held a number of academic posts in television production before moving into academic management in the Media School at Bournemouth University.
 He became a National Teaching Fellow in 2004 for his HEFCE-funded work in group work assessment in media practice.
 His research interests include broadcast historiography and re-enactment techniques.